MrDOS/bna-scraper/README.md

 ## Installing

-This script makes use of “f-strings”, which were introduced in Python 3.6.
+This script requires Python 3.9.
 Make sure you have a high enough version of Python installed:

     python3 --version